ulfurinn/gnome-wallpaper-changer/README.md

 * Chrome sometimes mixes up the image previews, apparently due to its caching strategy.
 * Directories are not scanned recursively.

+### Ruby managers and autostart

+Multiple Ruby managers, such as RVM, heavily modify the environment in order to work.
+This may prevent the autostarted script from locating the correct Ruby and installed gems.
+GWChanger will detect RVM and try to generate a wrapper with a fixed environment, but alternative managers are not supported at this point.

 ## Contributing